Proton Therapy for Thyroid Cancer

 - Proton beam therapy deposits the maximum energy directly in the tumor, which can reduce radiation exposure to sensitive organs and healthy tissues in and around the mouth, neck and chest.

-- Unlike with older technology, the treatment plan can be loaded into the computer and completed within a matter of minutes.
+- Unlike with older technology, the proton therapy thyroid cancer treatment plan can be loaded into the computer and completed within a matter of minutes.
 Treatments are also noninvasive and convenient so patients can get back to their daily activities quicker.

 Depending on the stage of thyroid cancer, combined treatments of surgery, radioactive iodine therapy, chemotherapy and radiation may be needed for some thyroid tumors.
-Treatment options are also affected by the type of thyroid cancer, age, overall health and personal preferences.
+Thyroid cancer treatment options are also affected by the type of thyroid cancer, age, overall health and personal preferences.

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.